sky9611/IA_Othello/README.md

 # Use

-To launch the Human vs Human mode, execute pvp.pl and run

-`play.`

-To launch the Human vs Computer mode, execute pve.pl and run
+To launch the game, consult "othello.pl" and run 'play.'.

-`play.`
+Then follow the hints to choose the mode(Human vs Human or Human vs AI) and color.

 Format for moves: